Mr-Somebody/notes/README.md

-## Welcome to my notes pages
+## Welcome to my notes page
-This page is destinated for doc my experiences.
+This page is designed for doc my experiences.

 ## Catalog